r09491/solar_checker/README.md

 restrictions covered by national laws.
 Especially in Germany the maximum power limit is still 600W.

-Currentl the sun is not shining and snow covers the panels.
+Currently the sun is not shining and snow covers the panels.
 They do not provide power to the inverter.

 ```bash